fragalfernando/optical_flow_pyramidal/README.md

 If you modify files, but don't change CMakeLists.txt it is only required to run make.

+prefix='Documents/openpose/output_json/video_'
+suffix = '_keypoints.json'
+output_file = './output.log'
+keypoints = 18
+nfiles = 205

+## Test structure
+To test a particular video.
+You will first need to get:
+#1 the JPEG or PNG files of each frame of a video (you can get them with VLC).
+and
+#2 the OpenPose keypoints as JSON files.
+To get those run the following using OpenPose (replace VIDEO_NAME and OUTPUT_NAME as required):

+    ./build/examples/openpose/openpose.bin --video VIDEO_NAME --write_keypoint_json OUTPUT_NAME --no_display --render_pose 0

+Now you need to coalesce the output of all the JSON file into a single TXT file that the tester uses.
+To do that use  the json2file.py script.
+Replacing OPEN_POSE_PATH and OUT_FIE_NAME appropiately:

+    prefix='OPEN_POSE_PATH/output_json/video_' .
+    suffix = '_keypoints.json'
+    output_file = 'OUT_FILE_NAME'

 ## Running the accuracy tester

 The following options are provided by the accuracy tester: